 Botox and Xeomin are used at medical spas to reduce the appearance of dynamic facial wrinkles caused by repetitive muscle movements.

-The neurotoxins are also FDA-approved for other conditions.
+The neurotoxins are also FDA-approved for other conditions, including muscle spasticity and excess sweating.

 - Moderate to severe frown lines between the eyebrows